 Also, consider different ways of breaking up your text content for better usability.
 Images and videos are great (they increase a visitor’s average time on a page), but try tables, quotes, and lists too.
 They provide a nice mixture of elements, make it easier for readers to perceive your content, and add credibility to it.

 Plugins like TablePress or Table Maker will help if your website is on WordPress.
 For quotes, try customizing blockquotes with different background patterns.
 And if you want to change standard round dot bullets in lists, customize CSS with a “list-style-image” tag, like here:

 You can create icons for bullet lists using tools like Crello, or feel free to find ready icons at NounProject.
 And this is how your bullet point lists can look after such customization:

 Don’t forget on text fields and paragraphs length.
 Keep them short and use subheads or visual elements every 4-5 paragraphs.

 How to know how many sentences to use in a paragraph to keep it short?
 It depends on three dimensions: your font size, your line width, and your line spacing.
 GRT Calculator will help you discover the perfect typography for your website.

 Most specialists agree that two- or three-sentence paragraphs work best for web content.
 Also, make sure to add tons of white space for your users’ eyes to rest while reading.

-But what about the length of sentences themselves?
+But what about the length of the sentences themselves?
 Rumors have it, you need to keep them short too, no longer than 20-25 words.
 That’s all well and good, but the best practice would be to mix short and long sentences in content for better rhythm.
 It influences readability, and it will be easier for the audience to follow your thoughts and get emotionally involved in your content.